Physics Quizzes

 Category: PRESSURE AND MOMENTS

-1. Which of the following is NOT a factor affecting the moment of a force?
+1. Which of the following machines operates based on the principle of moments?

 2 / 30